 Adult learners in Braintree or nearby towns and cities such as Boston and Quincy can find a wide variety of programs designed to improve or develop professional or personal skills.
 Many studies are available that focus on helping students develop proficiency in computer applications and programs.
 Career training programs are also offered in various professions, including medical coders, medical billing clerks, administrative assistants, and drafters.

 Students can also learn Spanish, improve their writing or artistic skills, take exercise classes or complete their ESL studies.
 Many programs provide hands-on training experiences and offer flexible day or evening classes.
-Studies can be offered through continuing education or workforce training programs at public schools or community colleges; one of each of these types of institutions are profiled below.
+Studies can be offered through continuing education or workforce training programs at public schools or community colleges.

 Schools At a Glance